gescobedo/advx-multvae/README.md

 First you should install  advx-multvae in a python environment.
 Please follow the detailed instructions in the folder `advx-multvae`.

-After that the notebooks in `advx-multvae/notebooks/` should be executed to generate the datasets they will generate several files.
+After that the notebooks in `advx-multvae/notebooks/` should be executed to generate the datasets ,this will generate several files.
 The splitting process for training is done automatically, once the experiments start.
-Please customize the data urls for saving the resultant files and also include it in the `advx-multvae/data_paths.py` file.
+Please customize the data urls for saving the resultant files and also include them in the `advx-multvae/data_paths.py` file.

 ## Experiment configuration:
 The folder `configs` contains all the configuration of our experiments :